jarviscanada/jarvis_remote_desktop/GCP/remote_desktop.md

   In JRD, right click anywhere on the desktop `applications` > `settings` > `display`
   ```

-* Change picture quaility if slow
+* Change picture quality if slow

 ### Troubleshooting